-How to set up parental controls on PS5
+Set up necessary parental controls on PS5 with these quick tips

 Next-gen is finally here

-You can buy a PS5 right now, and it's set to be Sony's most powerful console with a super fast SSD, 3.5GHz CPU, and 10.28 TFLOP GPU.
-If you're looking to buy a PS5 for your children, you might want to set up parental controls so they don't play mature games.
+You can buy a PS5 right now (if you can find one) — Sony's most powerful console to date with a super-fast SSD, 3.5GHz CPU, and 10.28 TFLOP GPU.
+If you're looking to buy a PS5 for your kids, be sure to set up parental controls, so they don't play games rated for teens or mature audiences.

 We may earn a commission for purchases using our links.
 Learn more.